Frame Decompositions of Bounded Linear Operators in Hilbert Spaces with Applications in Tomography: Introduction

 The outline of this paper is as follows: In Section~\ref{sect_Frames}, we review some necessary material on frames in Hilbert spaces, which we then use in Section~\ref{sect_frame_dec} to derive our main results on frame decompositions.
-In Section~\ref{sect_discussion}, we show the applicability of the developed theory to specific operator classes.
+In Section~\ref{sect_discussion}, we show the applicability of the developed theory to specific operator classes, providing a general recipe for their frame decomposition.
 In Section~\ref{sect_numerical_results}, we apply our results to a number of problems in atmospheric and computerized tomography, before ending with a short conclusion in Section~\ref{sect_conclusion}.